phpro/zf-smartcrud/README.md

 ##Todo

-* improvement: Use MvcEvent to add the onBootstrap actions of the controller
+* improvement: Move configuration from router to an abstract factory of the controller
 * improvement: Implement list view (Based on form hydrator)
 * improvement: Implement read view (Based on form hydrator)
 * improvement: Add better redirect funcitonality to the RedirectModel